petermcd1010/heathkit_hero_1_programs/README.md

 * Run `upload.py --file=<program_name>.s19`
 * After programs are uploaded, you may need to enter `A` `D` on the robot keypad followed by the program start address, which is found in the `org` line of the assembly language program listing

-Version History

-* Jan 13, 2025: Initial release

-  * Programs translated from machine language to assembly language from the Heathkit Hero-1 User's Guide

 ## License

 This project is licensed under the MIT License